How Traditional Chinese Medicine influences better sleep

 Sleep is one of the most significant means for brain function and healing.
 Almost every type of tissue and system in the body is dependent on a good night’s sleep.
 Research has demonstrated that a lack of sleep or poor-quality sleep increases the risk of disorders such as mental health conditions, brain fog and lack of concentration, high blood pressure, cardiovascular disease, diabetes, and obesity.
 According to the American Sleep Association 35% of people aged 20-49 get less than the recommended 7 hours of sleep.
 With 10% of people suffering from chronic insomnia.

 The root of most types of insomnia is stress.
-Followed by substance or stimulant use, shift work, poor sleep habits, lack of exercise, and other health issues.
+Followed by a substance or stimulant use, shift work, poor sleep habits, lack of exercise, and other health issues.
 Western Medicine aids sleep disorders by focusing on lifestyle habits that disrupt sleep.
 When changes are adjusted and sleep does not further improve, medications may be prescribed.
-More often these medications are meant to be used short term but often become chronically needed.
+More often these medications are meant to be used short-term but often become chronically needed.
 Some medications also come with side effects that may continue to contribute to poor sleep habits and may become the source of new health problems.

-Natural remedies such as diet changes, CBD products, blue light filters, limiting screen usage, and stress management are common, however they may also be ineffective or make minimal difference.
+Natural remedies such as diet changes, CBD products, blue light filters, limiting screen usage, and stress management are common, however, they may also be ineffective or make minimal difference.

 At Huatuo Clinic our Doctors and residence provide acupuncture, moxibustion and herbal formulas as a holistic option for rejuvenating sleep.
 Traditional Chinese Medicine works as a whole to rebalance the mind and body by stimulating the parasympathetic system to bring the brain to a restful state.
 This process stimulates the brain’s natural sources of melatonin hormone to activate rest and sleep.